gpbenton/android/README.md

 This is a fork of the following app with the minSdkVersion kept at 16 so it will run on my Samsung Galaxy Fame

+Since I've built a Samsung Galaxy Fame specific version, I am also using my external SD card to store MAPs.
+To use

+- Install map secondary app to add data to internal memory.
+One day I might figure out how to get the data without doing this.
+- Copy the files from /storage/sdcard0/Android/obb to /storage/extSdCard/Android/obb
+- Remove the map secondary app

 # Cyclestreets Android App

 ## What is it?